MMformer with Adaptive Transferable Attention: Advancing Multivariate Time Series Forecasting for Environmental Applications: Experiments Application and Results

 \subsubsection{Ablation Study}

-To assess the contribution of each MMformer component, we conducted ablation experiments by removing the MAML and MC Dropout modules.
-We evaluated the models based on MSE, MAE, and MAPE using an air quality dataset.
+To assess the contribution of each component in MMformer, we conducted ablation experiments by individually removing the MAML and MC Dropout modules.
+The resulting models are evaluated using MSE, MAE, and MAPE metrics on the air quality dataset.

-Table \ref{table5} presents the comparative performance of the original MMformer, MMformer without meta-learning, MMformer without MC Dropout, and MMformer without both meta-learning and MC Dropout.
-While the corresponding values of MSE, MAE, and MAPE are relatively similar, it is evident that MMformer achieves the best overall performance, with the best values of MSE, MAE, and MAPE.
+Table \ref{table5} summarizes the results of the ablation study, comparing the performance of the original MMformer model with three modified versions: MMformer without meta-learning (MAML), MMformer without MC Dropout, and MMformer without both meta-learning and MC Dropout.
+As shown in Table \ref{table5}, the original MMformer achieves the lowest MSE (0.245), MAE (0.332), and MAPE (18.873\%), indicating the highest predictive accuracy among all configurations.
+Removing meta-learning (MAML) results in a significant decline in performance, with MSE increasing to 0.252, MAE to 0.338, and MAPE to 19.166\%.
+Excluding MC Dropout also leads to reduced performance, though the impact is less pronounced (MSE reducing to 0.235, but MAE: 0.338, MAPE: 19.555\%).
+The removal of both meta-learning and MC Dropout causes the MSE to decrease to 0.239, but the MAE rises to 0.334, and the MAPE to 19.323\%.
+These findings demonstrate that meta-learning and MC Dropout are critical for improving the accuracy and robustness of the MMformer model.

+Ablation studies reveal that MC Dropout negatively impacts MSE.
+However, its crucial role in providing uncertainty analysis for climate and environmental applications, alongside its positive effects on MAE and MAPE, collectively enhances the model's overall performance.

-Fig.\ref{fig10} and Fig.\ref{fig11}-\ref{fig31} offer a more detailed visualization of the predicted trajectories under the various ablation settings.
+Figs.\ref{fig18}-\ref{fig20} offer a more detailed visualization of the predicted trajectories under the various ablation settings.
 A direct comparison of those figures demonstrates that excluding MAML or MC Dropout leads to more pronounced deviations from the ground truth, particularly when abrupt changes occur in the time series.
-Specifically, excerpts where the data fluctuate rapidly highlight lagged or oversmoothed predictions for the ablated variants, whereas the complete MMformer maintains closer alignment with observed values.
+Specifically, excerpts where the data fluctuates rapidly highlight lagged or oversmoothed predictions for the ablated variants, whereas the complete MMformer maintains closer alignment with observed values.

-Furthermore, analysis of the five test samples that exhibit the lowest MSE (Fig.\ref{fig14} - \ref{fig32}) reinforces this observation.
-In these figures, even minor discrepancies become apparent as the ablated models fail to accurately capture the subtler shifts in the data, indicating a reduction in robustness compared to the original MMformer.
-Likewise, direct comparisons between Fig.\ref{fig13} and Fig.\ref{fig14}–\ref{fig32} (ablated versions) provide additional evidence that removing either MAML or MC Dropout compromises predictive stability and accuracy.